Haris-Rx/CyberFortify-Fyp/docs/1-Project_Summary.md

 # CyberFortify – Project Summary

-CyberFortify is a virtual Security Operations Center (SOC) lab designed to simulate real-world red team attacks and evaluate blue team defenses using enterprise-grade tools.
+CyberFortify is a multi layered security defense lab designed to simulate real-world red team attacks and evaluate blue team defenses using enterprise-grade and open-source tools.
 The project provides hands-on experience with detection, response, and identity-based access control in a fully segmented and monitored network environment.

 ---